Will minimum alcohol pricing reduce alcohol problems in Scotland?

-A study was carried out between 2002 and 2009 in British Columbia, Canada where alcohol could only be sold directly to the public in government-owned stores.
-It concluded that, when drink prices rose, there were ‘immediate, substantial and significant reductions’ in deaths wholly attributed to alcohol abuse.
+A study was carried out between 2002 and 2009 in British Columbia, Canada, where alcohol could only be sold directly to the public in government-owned stores.
+It concluded that when drink prices rose, there were "immediate, substantial and significant reductions" in deaths wholly attributed to alcohol abuse.
 The authors suggested increasing the price of cheaper drinks reduces the consumption of heavier drinkers who prefer them.

-“It could save potentially thousands of lives a year and also reduce admissions to hospital, whether for alcohol related illness or A&E admissions.
+“It could save potentially thousands of lives a year and also reduce admissions to hospital, whether for alcohol related illness or emergency admissions.
 It could also reduce the burden of long-term care and help with social problems because a lot of alcohol can trigger violence or domestic abuse, and if you look at society as a whole, we urgently have to do something about alcohol and minimum pricing is a positive first step.”

-At the Priory Hospital Glasgow, our personalised treatment programmes include a free initial addiction assessment as well as 12 months of aftercare and family support.
-Abstinence can be a long and difficult journey, but by using the 12-step model of recovery and a comprehensive support network, we have demonstrated that treatment can work.
+At Priory Hospital Glasgow, our personalised treatment programmes include a free initial addiction assessment as well as 12 months of aftercare and family support.
+Abstinence can be a long and difficult journey, but by using the 12-Step model of recovery and a comprehensive support network, we have demonstrated that treatment can work.